smithphil88/the_lucky_roll_cafe/README.md

 This would be an area of the site where a user can make board game recoomendations, ideas for events/theme nights etc directly to the owner.

+Both of these feature will not be included in this deployed version due to time restraints but could be in any future deployments.

 ## User Stories

 All of user stories can be located in the liked GitHub project [here](https://github.com/users/smithphil88/projects/3).